chazzka/clanekforest/clanek.md

 In this section we describe the Isolation Forest, pinpointing the changes made by Novelty Service.

-First, we need to set the attributes to the Novelty Service.
+First, the correct hyperparameters setting is needed in order to properly use the Novelty service.
+For the Novelty service to work, it is necessary to set the following set of attributes:

+fdsfsd
+: fdsfds

 We begin with a dataset of regular, conceivably little contaminated observations.
 Out of these observations, the batch of $n$ items is selected.